hibadaoud/REAL-TIME-FLIGHT-DATA-KIBANA-Visualization/README.md

 ### Spark Service:
 The Spark service processes real-time flight data retrieved from the Kafka topic, enriches it with additional information (e.g., airport names, flight types), and stores it in Elasticsearch for visualization in Kibana.
+**The Spark service communicates with Kafka and Elasticsearch services using internal APIs as they are all in the same network.**

 - **Services in `docker-compose.yml`**
     - **spark-master** : `hiba25/flight-dash:spark-master`